Sign up for 25% off all books

 234 x 156 mmImprint

-Scott Timcke is Research Associate at the Centre for Social Change at the University of Johannesburg.
+Scott Timcke is Senior Research Associate with Research ICT Africa.
 His research focuses on the transformations of race, class and technology during modernity.